We appreciate you using the services of UniCredit Bank Czech Republic and Slovakia, a.s., pobočka zahraničnej banky.

 Information about account switching is also available on the website of the Slovak Banking Association.

-- Information about cooperation in the exchange of information processed in the common register of bank information and in the non-bank register of client information
+- Information on the personal data processing in the common register of banking information and on the cooperation in the exchange of information processed in the common register of banking information and in the non-banking client information register

 Deposits of clients of UniCredit Bank Czech Republic and Slovakia, a.s., pobočka zahraničnej banky, Bratislava, are protected (insured) in line with the relevant provisions of Czech Act No. 21/1992 on banks as amended.
 The entity providing for insurance of receivables from deposits in UniCredit Bank Czech Republic and Slovakia, a.s., pobočka zahraničnej banky, and supervises the payment of compensations in the event of insolvency or bankruptcy of the bank is the Financial Market Guarantee System (www.garancnisystem.cz)